 The beta environment allows you to explore new features before they reach production.
 The beta environment is overwritten with data from the production environment every Sunday.
 Any work or content you add to your beta environment will be overwritten every week.
-Learn more about the Canvas update schedule.

 The beta environment is separate from the test environment, which is overwritten with data from the production environment every three weeks and allows you to test using your real data without ruining the experience for your users.
 Learn more about the test environment.